With the practice of search engine optimisation predating even Google, are there still opportunities out there in one of the biggest markets online?

 Based out of Kansas City, Kansas, the seven-year-old company reported to Inc that their 2017 revenues were $12.1 million.

-This is their second year in a row on the Inc 5000 and with having grown to 47 employees, it’s clear they’ve found their groove when it comes to client acquisition and retention.
+This is their second year in a row on the Inc. 5000 and with having grown to over 70 employees, it’s clear they’ve found their groove when it comes to client acquisition and retention.

 Ayima (SEO & Digital Marketing Services) – $18M Annual Revenue